Federal Government Shutdown

 Below are several resources you may find helpful during this time.

-DOH Grants Dashboard | Healthier Washington Collaboration Portal
+DOH Grants Dashboard (Healthier Washington Collaboration Portal)

 Summary: The Federal Government Shutdown Resources page provides a dashboard to track the status of active federal grants, showing which programs may be affected.
 It supports planning and coordination during funding uncertainty, with filters to refine results and ongoing updates.

-Washington Attorney General's Federal Litigation Tracker | Washington State
+Washington Attorney General's Federal Litigation Tracker (Washington Office of the Attorney General)

 Summary: The Washington Attorney General’s Federal Litigation Tracker highlights lawsuits led or joined by AG Nick Brown to protect residents’ constitutional rights and secure billions in federal funding at risk.
 The tracker outlines ongoing and past cases challenging harmful federal actions.

 H.R.
-1 impacts on Washington state people and budget | Office of Financial Management
+1 impacts on Washington state people and budget (Office of Financial Management)

 Summary: House Resolution 1 brings major federal policy changes that affect Washingtonians’ daily lives and the state budget.
 Impacts include shifts to SNAP benefits, Medicaid coverage, student loan programs, and renewable energy incentives—shaping how people access services, health care, and education.